jaspector

 No public inspection time window was posted.

-Typical inspection sequence: Typical residential sequence: temporary electric, main and other footings, piers, deck or porch footings, foundation and sill plate, under-slab plumbing, slab prep, rough framing, rough electrical, rough plumbing, rough mechanical, meter base, gas lines, insulation, before veneer or siding, pool barrier where applicable, and final inspection.
+Typical sequence: Typical residential sequence: temporary electric, main and other footings, piers, deck or porch footings, foundation and sill plate, under-slab plumbing, slab prep, rough framing, rough electrical, rough plumbing, rough mechanical, meter base, gas lines, insulation, before veneer or siding, pool barrier where applicable, and final inspection.

-Do I need a building permit in unincorporated Orange County, VA?
+01 Do I need a building permit in unincorporated Orange County, VA?

 Orange County requires building permits for typical construction projects including new dwellings, additions, accessory structures, and trade work.
 The county checklist expressly requires zoning permits for new construction, additions, decks, porches, and similar work.
 Trade permits may be required separately if trade contractors are not identified on the building permit application.

-How much does a building permit cost in unincorporated Orange County, VA?
+02 How much does a building permit cost in unincorporated Orange County, VA?

+Building permit fees in unincorporated Orange County, VA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $75–$150 depending on project type (e.g., $150 for new dwellings, doublewides, and triplewides; $75 minimum on smaller residential categories).
 Fees are calculated as: Primarily square-foot based for residential and commercial building work, with flat fees for many accessory, trade, review, and administrative items.
 Plan check fee: $0.10 per square foot with a $150 minimum for dwellings and additions over 500 sq ft; plan amendments are $50 residential and $100 commercial.

-How do I apply for a building permit in unincorporated Orange County, VA?
+03 How do I apply for a building permit in unincorporated Orange County, VA?

-1. Determine whether the parcel is in unincorporated Orange County or inside the Town of Orange or Town of Gordonsville.
+To apply for a building permit in unincorporated Orange County, VA, follow these steps: 1.
+Determine whether the parcel is in unincorporated Orange County or inside the Town of Orange or Town of Gordonsville.
 Town parcels need town zoning approval before county building permit issuance.
 2. If the project is in unincorporated Orange County, obtain the county zoning permit when required.
 If the project is inside a town, obtain the applicable town zoning permit first.
 3. Assemble the county building permit package: building permit application, two plan sets, Manual J where applicable, recorded plat, contractor license proof, zoning permit, and project-specific health, erosion, and address items.
 4. Submit through the county Customer Service Center by online portal, email, phone-coordinated intake, or in-person office visit.
 5. Staff reviews the application and plans for completeness and code compliance.
 6. Before permit release, provide all remaining prerequisite approvals such as health department items, erosion approvals, and a 911 address for new construction if applicable.
 7. Pay permit fees plus the state surcharge, receive the permit, keep approved plans on site, and post the permit.
 8. Call for inspections as work progresses and complete final inspection and certificate of occupancy steps where required.

-How long does it take to get a building permit in unincorporated Orange County, VA?
+04 How long does it take to get a building permit in unincorporated Orange County, VA?

-What work is exempt from building permits in unincorporated Orange County, VA?
+05 What work is exempt from building permits in unincorporated Orange County, VA?

-How do I schedule a building inspection in unincorporated Orange County, VA?
+06 How do I schedule a building inspection in unincorporated Orange County, VA?

-Inspections can be scheduled via: Tyler EnerGov Self Service portal, (540) 672-4574 — Customer Service Center, permit@orangecountyva.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Orange County, VA via: Tyler EnerGov Self Service portal, (540) 672-4574 — Customer Service Center, permit@orangecountyva.gov.